MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/vs-xbox/index.md

 # Visual Studio targeting Xbox

-Setting up Visual Studio targeting Xbox to use the Xbox Live SDK, for ID@Xbox Partners and other Managed Partners.
+Setting up Visual Studio targeting Xbox to use the Xbox Live SDK, for Managed Partners.

 ### In this section